Hypotenuse: Properties and calculations

+This calculation of $c$ from $a$ and $b$ is called Pythagorean addition, and is available in many software libraries as the hypot function.

+As a consequence of the Pythagorean theorem, the hypotenuse is the longest side of any right triangle; that is, the hypotenuse is longer than either of the triangle's legs.
+For example, given the length of the legs a = 5 and b = 12, then the sum of the legs squared is (5 × 5) + (12 × 12) = 169, the square of the hypotenuse.
+The length of the hypotenuse is thus the square root of 169, denoted $\sqrt{169}$, which equals 13.

+The Pythagorean theorem, and hence this length, can also be derived from the law of cosines in trigonometry.
+In a right triangle, the cosine of an angle is the ratio of the leg adjacent of the angle and the hypotenuse.
+For a right angle γ (gamma), where the adjacent leg equals 0, the cosine of γ also equals 0.
+The law of cosines formulates that $c^2 = a^2 + b^2 - 2ab\cos\theta$ holds for some angle θ (theta).
+By observing that the angle opposite the hypotenuse is right and noting that its cosine is 0, so in this case θ = γ = 90°:

 Many computer languages support the ISO C standard function hypot(x,y), which returns the value above.
 The function is designed not to fail where the straightforward calculation might overflow or underflow and can be slightly more accurate and sometimes significantly slower.

+Some languages have extended the definition to higher dimensions.
+For example, C++17 supports $\textstyle \mbox{std::hypot}(x, y, z) = \sqrt{x^2 +y^2 + z^2}$; this gives the length of the diagonal of a rectangular cuboid with edges x, y, and z.
+Python 3.8 extended $\mbox{math.hypot}$ to handle an arbitrary number of arguments.

 Some scientific calculators provide a function to convert from rectangular coordinates to polar coordinates.
 This gives both the length of the hypotenuse and the angle the hypotenuse makes with the base line (c1 above) at the same time when given x and y.
 The angle returned is normally given by atan2(y,x).

 Trigonometric ratios

 By means of trigonometric ratios, one can obtain the value of two acute angles, $\alpha\,$and $\beta\,$, of the right triangle.

 Given the length of the hypotenuse $c\,$and of a cathetus $b\,$, the ratio is: